lueschem/lueschem.github.io/_posts/2018-03-02-11-Traps-to-Avoid-When-Building-Debian-Images.md

 ## 10. File System Permissions

 The GNU `tar` utility comes with some built-in intelligence to map user and group _names_ to their _numerical values_.
-If we now use Ubuntu to build a Debian image this built-in intelligence can get confused in some edge cases.
+If we use Ubuntu to build a Debian image this built-in intelligence can get confused in some edge cases.
 Luckily you can disable this built-in intelligence by using `tar` with the option `--numeric-owner`.
 It is a good idea to use that option in every place where your image scripts do `tar` or `untar` operations.